laundmo/counter-generator/README.md

 ![](https://i.vgy.me/d37SeX.png)

 Now you can count up by pressing or holding your keybind (`<space>` by default).
-Once you're done, you can hit `Save` to save the current coutner to a file, in case you want to generate a video with a different config later.
+Once you're done, you can hit `Save` to save the current counter to a file, in case you want to generate a video with a different config later.
 Otherwise, just press `Generate Video`.

 ![](https://i.vgy.me/86d3lD.png)

 Here you can enter a file name to load, or just click `Generate` to use the current counter.
 Loading from a clip name will discard the current data.

-After you click generate, a file named `text0.avi` should have appeared in the current folder.
+After you click `generate`, a file named `text0.avi` should have appeared in the current folder.
 If you pressed `Start/Stop` multiple times there may be multiple other files with the name `text1.avi`, `text2.avi` etc.

 Attention: these files will be overwritten if you generate another video.
 Make sure to rename them or copy them elsewhere.